 But what else was there to use?
 How did people survive before modern sunscreen?
 Curious, I’ve since experimented with a few products to see if they were practical and effective.
-I list some pros and cons to give an honest representation of what it’s like to go natural.
+Here’s how I deal with the sun and bugs now that I’ve gone natural.

 Don’t get me wrong, I love the sun.
 It feels so energizing to feel the warmth and light on my skin.
 At the same time, I’m a fair person and a little too much quickly turns to burn.
 It takes a few hours for sunburn to appear on me, so I can never trust how much I’m getting in the moment.
 For that reason, I tend to err on the side of caution.

 Time of day

 When I want to be active and don’t want to deal with greasy sunscreen, it’s easiest to avoid direct sun between 10:00am and 2:00pm when the sun is strongest.
 I like being outside in the morning anyways, when the air is still crisp and fresh from the night.
 This isn’t always possible, so I have some backup plans.

 I never understood sun hats until I had a guy friend who wore one as incessantly as a baseball cap.
 Although my giant sunglasses protected the rest of my face, my nose would repeatedly burn.
 I kept thinking how my friend’s face looked so peaceful in the shade of his hat.
 I decided to get one.
 It provides light shade for my shoulders and vulnerable chest, and as an unintended benefit, my head feels noticeably cooler.